Follow TV Tropes

 Taiidan Flagship Captain: What choice do we have, Hiigaran?
 Your mad quest shattered our imperial sphere.
 You took the life of our immortal emperor.
 Whatever we have been driven to now is your fault.

-• The Remnant: After the liberation of Hiigara, Taiidani imperialists continued to haunt the Hiigarans and the Taiidani Republic for well over a century, even allying themselves with the Beast in an bid to regain power.
-They were eventually absorbed into Makaan's empire by HW2.
+• The Remnant: After the liberation of Hiigara, a loyalist insurgency known as the Taiidan Imperialists continued to haunt the Hiigarans and the Taiidani Republic for over a century, even allying themselves with the Beast in an bid to regain power.
+They're eventually absorbed into the Vaygr by the time of HW2.

-• Vestigial Empire: By HW1, the Taiidan Empire had become a shell of its former self as a result of rampant corruption and decadence, forced to rely on mercenaries like the Turanic Raiders just to keep the Empire together.
-The Kharak Genocide and subsequent rebellion pretty much spelled their death knell.
+• Vestigial Empire: By HW1, the Taiidan Empire had become a shell of its former self as a result of rampant corruption and decadence, forced to rely on mercenaries like the Turanic Raiders to project power effectively.

 Bentusi